-Taste of these Soft Double Chocolate Chip Cookies:
+Taste of this soft Double Chocolate Chip Cookies:

 This is my first cookie recipe on blog so I’m sharing all cookie baking secrets that I know.
 Hope these help starter in journey.

-- Baking cookies is addictive: Baking cookies can be overwhelming to many but actually, it’s fun and there is so much to learn and experiment.
+Baking cookies can be overwhelming to many but actually it’s fun and there is so much to learn and experiment.
 A very little change in ingredient, proportion, temperature, shape, cooking time can alter the results.
 This makes baking cookies so interesting and fun.
 When I started baking cookies, my every batch would be different and then I would keep experimenting.
 That’s why I feel making cookies is addictive.

-- Measure flour carefully: Fill the measuring cup with the help of a spoon.
-Do not dig into the flour tub and fill the whole cup in one go.
-This will overpack the cup and you’ll end up using extra flour that can make your cookies dense.
+Fill the measuring cup with the help of spoon.
+Do not dig in flour tub and fill the whole cup in one go.
+This will over pack the cup and you’ll end up using extra flour that can make your cookies dense.
 Even 1 extra tablespoon of flour matters when baking cookies.

-- I personally prefer baking only half of my batch and freezing the remaining in balls.
+I personally prefer baking only half of my batch and freezing remaining in balls.
 This way, I don’t end eating too many cookies.
-And this also gives me oven-fresh cookies, without any effort when the craving strikes.
+And this also gives me oven fresh cookies, without any effort when craving strikes.

-- Baking Time: Timing is really important.
-Usually, we bake cookies for 10-12 minutes until set for soft cookies.
-For chewy edges leave the cookie on hot baking sheet for an extra 5 minutes after taking out of the oven.
+Timing is really important.
+Usually, we bake cookies for 8-9 minute until set for soft cookies.
+For chewy edges leave the cookie on hot baking sheet for extra 5 minute after taking out of oven.
 This will make them chewy.
-You can learn more about cookie baking secrets here at our site and here at sally’s baking addiction.

 Take butter and sugar in a bowl and whisk them until creamy.